Esham: Post-Psychopathic

-In June 2010, Esham recorded "Walk Toward the Light", a collaboration with international pro-wrestling superstar and global underground artist One Man Kru (of the horrorcore group Keepaz of the Krypt).
-The original mix was produced by One Man Kru and hosted by Young Wicked of AMB for the UGH34 mixtape.
-The remix was produced by D-Rodge and released on One Man Kru's "I Will Never Quit" LP without the third verse due to a miscommunication between the producer and the audio engineer.

 Smith released his twelfth studio album, Suspended Animation on August 3, 2010, followed by the album DMT Sessions, and a documentary directed by Smith, Death of an Indie Label in 2011, which was originally announced as a bonus feature on a deluxe edition of DMT Sessions, but was instead uploaded onto Gothom Inc.'s YouTube channel.
 The Documentary was released with a soundtrack entitled the same, the LP would feature Seven the General as well as Poe Whosaine.
 Smith was interviewed for the documentary The Untold Story of Detroit Hip-Hop, which is being produced by Detroit rapper Champtown.
 He also attempted a run for mayor of Detroit.

 In 2012, MTV published a story detailing Esham's feud with Eminem and Insane Clown Posse.
 In 2015 Esham and Insane Clown Posse reconciled their differences and Esham performed at the 2016 Juggalo Day "Ringmaster" Show.